zlockewtg/RLinf/docs/source/rst_source/blog/compare_with_verl.rst

 Dataset Preparation
 -------------------

-VERL requires datasets in Parquet format with a specific schema.
+VeRL requires datasets in Parquet format with a specific schema.
 The framework expects structured data that includes prompts, ground truth information, and metadata for reward modeling.

 **Required Data Format:**